kimptoc/wowactivityfeed/readme.txt

 - some members not being found, but listed in history...

 - switch to mongolab db on appfog
-- log to console on prod, as that seems only thing available...

 - link from member to guild, if in guild